pombredanne/centidb/docs/index.rst

 will not be written often.
 They must also already exist in the store before batching can occur, although this restriction may be removed in future.

-A run of ``examples/batch.py`` demonstrates the tradeoffs of compression:
+A run of ``examples/batch.py`` illustrates the tradeoffs of compression:

 ::